swisnieski85/slop-sniffer/README.md

 1. **Contact me** for a `config.js` file with the Firebase project ID
 2. Place the `config.js` file in your extension folder alongside the other files
-3. Reload the extension in Chrome
+3. Reload the extension in Chrome and refresh your LinkedIn feed
 4. Use the feedback buttons (✅ Good catch! / ❌ False positive) that appear after revealing posts

 Your feedback helps train the algorithm and reduces false positives for everyone!